containers/podman/docs/source/markdown/podman-system-service.1.md

 **--time**, **-t**

-The time until the session expires in _milliseconds_.
-The default is 1 second.
+The time until the session expires in _seconds_.
+The default is 5 seconds.
 A value of `0` means no timeout and the session will not expire.

 **--help**, **-h**